SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```

 <br>
-This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.904) is when we include seven of our original input variables.
-The variable that has been dropped is *total_sales* but from the chart we can see that the difference is negligible.
-However, we will continue on with the selected seven!
+The highest cross-validated classification accuracy (0.904) is when we include seven of our original input variables.

 <br>

 ![alt text](/img/posts/log-reg-feature-selection-plot.png "Logistic Regression Feature Selection Plot")

 <br>

 ### Model Training <a name="logreg-model-training"></a>

-Instantiating and training our Logistic Regression model is done using the below code.
-We use the *random_state* parameter to ensure reproducible results, meaning any refinements can be compared to past results.
-We also specify *max_iter = 1000* to allow the solver more attempts at finding an optimal regression line, as the default value of 100 was not enough.
+Now can train the model, using the *random_state* parameter to ensure reproducible results.
+The *max_iter = 1000* parameter to allow the solver more attempts at finding an optimal regression line, as the default value of 100 was not enough.

 ```python